NEUPOGEN VIALS Rx

 Hypersensitivity to E. coli-derived products.

 Monitor blood, including CBC and differential and platelets, before and during therapy (myelosuppressive chemotherapy: monitor twice weekly; BMT: at least 3 times weekly; SCN: twice per week during initial 4 weeks of therapy and during 2 weeks after dose adjustment).
 Discontinue if post nadir absolute neutrophil count (ANC) reaches 10,000/mm3 for patients receiving myelosuppressive chemotherapy; other indications: see full labeling.
 Monitor for splenomegaly/splenic rupture and for acute respiratory distress syndrome (ARDS); suspend until ARDS resolves if fever or lung infiltrates occur.
 Confirm diagnosis and do appropriate pretreatment hematological workup in SCN.
 Preexisting cardiac or hyperplastic skin conditions.
-Sickle cell disease (may cause sickle cell crisis).
+Sickle cell disease: may cause severe sickle cell crisis (discontinue if occurs).
+Monitor for signs/symptoms of aortitis; discontinue if suspected.
 Avoid simultaneous chemo- and radiation therapy.
-Pregnancy (Cat.C).
+Possible transient (+) bone imaging changes in nuclear imaging.
+Pregnancy.
 Nursing mothers.

 Caution with mitomycin C, and with concomitant (same day) drugs that decrease platelets, or increase release of neutrophils (eg, lithium), or cause delayed myelosuppression, or with myelosuppressive doses of antimetabolites (eg, nitrosoureas, 5-FU).

-Bone pain, cutaneous vasculitis, splenomegaly, others (see literature).
+Bone pain, cutaneous vasculitis, splenomegaly, others (see full labeling).

 Prefilled syringes (0.5mL, 0.8mL)—10; Vials (1mL, 1.6mL)—10